szgtest256/Mask_RCNN/README.md

 sudo apt install uvcdynctrl
 uvcdynctrl -f
 ```
 ... and the other mode is for detection in downloaded video files.
-Put video file, in which you want to do detection task in *test_videos* directory, then type:
+Put video file, for which you want to do detection task in *test_videos* directory, then type:
 ```
 python3 ./video.py --video_pointer=`path_to_your_video`
 ```